When to Turn to an Addiction Consultant for Guidance

 Weighted Criteria for Professional Intervention

 Effective intervention decision-making relies on weighted scoring systems that assign numerical values to specific indicators, creating objective thresholds for professional consultation.
-Licensed clinicians recommend evaluating:
+This weighted framework works when families need concrete decision criteria rather than subjective impressions.

 Risk Factors: Substance Use, Process, and Co-Occurring Disorders